lausek/lausek.github.io/_posts/2017-04-07-cuta-the-new-operator.md

 We could create a reference for every type as long as it isn't generic like `data`, `p` or `c`.
 A common case I personally face quite often, is creating data based on certain conditions and afterwards working with it.
 You could either solve it with redundant code or just do it generically.

 {% highlight abap %}
-DATA o_vary TYPE REF TO data. &quot; declare as REF TO data first
+DATA o_vary TYPE REF TO data. " declare as REF TO data first

 o_vary = NEW t_kna1( ).
-&quot; ...
+" ...
 o_vary = NEW t_knb1( ).
 {% endhighlight %}